jules2689/trudeau/docs/2020-04-20/post_news.md

 **Rosemary**:

 Tell us a little bit some of those communities.
-We were talking to Brett Ruskin Portapique is cottage country and these are small towns where people would know each other I would imagine?
+We were talking to Brett Ruskin.
+Portapique is cottage country and these are small towns where people would know each other I would imagine?